JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 #### Prepare your library project

-If you started developing your library from a template project, this is a good time to change any default names in the project to match your own library’s name.
+If you started developing your library from a template project, now is a good time to change any default names in the project to match your own library’s name.
 This includes the name of your library module, and the name of the root project in your top-level `build.gradle.kts` file.

 If you have an Android target in your project, you should follow the [steps to prepare your Android library release](https://developer.android.com/build/publish-library/prep-lib-release).
-This, at a minimum, requires you to [specify an appropriate namespace](https://developer.android.com/build/publish-library/prep-lib-release#choose-namespace) for your library so that a unique `R` class will be generated when their resources are compiled.
+At a minimum, this process requires you to [specify an appropriate namespace](https://developer.android.com/build/publish-library/prep-lib-release#choose-namespace) for your library so that a unique `R` class will be generated when their resources are compiled.
-Notice that the namespace is different from the Maven namespace created in the [](#choose-and-verify-a-namespace) section above.
+Notice that the namespace is different from the Maven namespace created earlier in the [](#choose-and-verify-a-namespace) section.

 ```kotlin
 // build.gradle.kts